Can I Drink and Still Drive?

 How many people are caught drink driving?

 As drink driving is more common in the festive season, police forces across the UK tend to introduce their drink and drug drive campaigns throughout December.
 This means they are more likely to randomly stop drivers to breathalyse them.
-The data from this national campaign found that in December 2022 across the UK, 6616 arrests were made with 1589 being charged with drink and drug driving[4].
+The data from this national campaign found that in between December 1st 2024 and January 1st 2025 across the UK, 6931 arrests were made with 15% of drivers tested after being involved in a collision testing positive for alcohol[4].
 Pubs across the country joined in on the campaign offering free soft drinks to the ‘designated driver’[5].

 Tips for driving in the festive season